Cardinals Release 2018 Spring Training Schedule

 This coming spring marks the 21st year that the Cardinals will train at Roger Dean Stadium in Jupiter, Fla.
 Cardinals’ pitchers and catchers are scheduled to report to Jupiter on February 13 and conduct their first workout on February 14.
 The remainder of the Cardinals players are scheduled to report on February 18 with their first workout set for February 19.

-The Cardinals will break camp on Sunday, March 25, following a road game against the Washington Nationals in West Palm Beach, before heading north to Montréal to play two exhibition games versus the Toronto Blue Jays at Olympic Stadium on March 26 & 27.
+The Cardinals will break camp on Sunday, March 25, following a road game against the Washington Nationals in West Palm Beach, before heading north to Montréal to play two exhibition games versus the Toronto Blue Jays at Olympic Stadium on March 26 and 27.
 The Cardinals will open their regular season schedule on Thursday, March 29 vs. the Mets at New York’s Citi Field.